hannes/MonetDBLite/README.md

 ```

-###### Notes

-1. MonetDB may hiccup when using network drives, use servers stored on the same machine as the R session.
+Note that MonetDB may hiccup when using network drives, use servers stored on the same machine as the R session.
-2. Failure to specify a database directory - `con <- dbConnect(MonetDBLite::MonetDBLite())` - will initiate the server within your current working directory.

 ## Versatile Data Importation